tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_bca(bt_small, stats, alpha = 1:2, .fn = get_stats)
     Condition
       Error in `int_bca()`:
-      ! `alpha` must be a single numeric value.
+      ! `alpha` must be a number, not an integer vector.

 ---